Search for flavour-changing neutral-current interactions of a top quark and a gluon in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 For assessing the sensitivity of this analysis and comparing it with the sensitivity of other results, and for evaluating the impact of different groups of systematic uncertainties, the computation of expected upper limits is more suitable than using the observed results, since biases caused by statistical fluctuations are avoided and the signal contribution is set to zero.
 The expected limits were derived by using the expected distributions of the NN discriminants, considering background processes only.
 The initially predicted rate of the $W+$jets process was scaled by a factor of $\mu(W^+b)=1.22$ or $\mu(W^-b)=1.30$ for the $ugt$ analysis and by a factor of $\mu(Wb)=1.18$ for the $cgt$ analysis.
 These normalisation factors were obtained from background-only fits to the observed NN discriminants in background-dominated regions, namely the ranges $0.0$ to $0.7$ for the $D_1$ discriminant and $0.0$ to $0.55$ for the $D_2$ discriminant.
 The resulting expected upper limits in terms of branching ratios are

 Compared to the ATLAS analysis at 8~\TeV\ centre-of-mass energy, significant improvements in sensitivity are obtained for both the $ugt$ and $cgt$ analyses.
+However, the improvements in sensitivity are smaller than expected from a simple scaling of the number of expected events with the increase in integrated luminosity and the increase in signal cross-sections.
+The main reason for this effect is that the cross-sections of the top-quark background processes rise faster with the centre-of-mass energy than the cross-sections of the FCNC signal processes.

 The expected upper limits are lower than the observed upper limits in Eq.~(\ref{eq:BR_limits_obs}), since non-zero, yet insignificant, signals are observed, while the expected limits are obtained from expected distributions without any signal events included.
 The effect is larger for the $cgt$ analysis than for the $ugt$ analysis because the fitted signal event yield is more than three times larger in the $cgt$ case, as seen in Table~\ref{tab:res_evnt_yield_final}.

 In order to quantify the impact of different groups of systematic uncertainties, expected upper limits were computed for different scenarios: (1) include only data statistical uncertainties, (2) include the experimental systematic uncertainties in addition, (3) include all systematic uncertainties except for the MC statistical uncertainties and (4) include all uncertainties.
 The last case leads to the limits quoted in Eq.~(\ref{eq:BR_limits_exp}).
 The results of this study are reported in Table~\ref{tab:syst_unc_impact}